ButterSus/PersonalWebsite/Writerside/topics/Compilers-Introduction.md

 Good compilers should also meet the following criteria:

 - **Correctness**: The compiler should not change the meaning of the program.
-_(Like any performed optimizations should not change behavior of the program.)_
+_(Like any performed optimizations should not change the behavior of the program.)_
 - **Efficiency**: The compiler should produce code that is as efficient as possible, meaning that it mostly should use less time and memory.
 - **Low compilation time**: Not necessarily, but it's better to have a fast compiler.
-For example, it's very important to have <shortcut>linear time</shortcut> complexity.
+For example, it's crucial to have <shortcut>linear time</shortcut> complexity.
-- **Compatibility**: The compiler should be compatible with the other compilers and tools, which are used by users _(like IDEs, debuggers, etc.)_.
+- **Compatibility**: The compiler should be compatible with the other compilers and tools, which users use _(like IDEs, debuggers, etc.)_.
 - **Integration**: Good compiler will provide a good support for developers:
 _nice error messages, debugging tools, etc._